List of television series canceled before airing an episode: T

 A Showtime original series based on the 2019 book of the same name by Lisa Taddeo.
 This series was about a group of women who were going to change their lives.
 On January 30, 2023, Showtime announced the series would not be airing on the network due to the corporate reorganization of their parent company Paramount Global.
-The series eventually started airing on September 13, 2024, on Starz.
+The series eventually aired on 13 September 2024, on Starz.